deeper-x/computer-science-stuff/README.md

 # computer-science-stuff
-random stuff related to computer science, courses and lessons
+Random stuff related to computer science.
+Personal notes for my own use.